tahonen/gluster-openshift/README.md

 DISCLAIMER: THIS SETUP WITH DEFAULTS IS NOT FOR PRODUCTION USE!

-This ansible playbook is for installing container native storage (CNS) to Openshift Container Platform 3.4+ and (Openshift Origin 1.4 NOT TESTED).
+This ansible playbook is for installing container native storage (CNS) to Openshift Container Platform 3.4+.

 # What you need to get this rocking

 - Ansible
-- OCP 3.4 with three app nodes
+- OCP 3.4+ (3.7 no tested yet) with three app nodes
 - Subscription for Gluster storage (eval or proper production one)
 - Access to OCP master via Ansible
 - At least one spare brick in each three Openshift app nodes